ChainAgnostic/CAIPs/CAIPs/caip-261.md

 A web of trust establishes peer-to-peer trust graphs through trust and/or distrust assertions among peers, offering the possibility to calculate valuable insights such as reputation scores by using graph theory.

-This proposal outlines a comprehensive data framework designed to facilitate the representation, management and verification of explicit trust assertions for peers within a decentralized environment.
+This proposal outlines a comprehensive data framework designed to facilitate the representation, management, verification and consumption of explicit trust assertions for peers within a decentralized environment.

 The proposed data framework is designed to be flexible, extensible, and scalable, ensuring compatibility across any ecosystem and facilitating a wide range of reputation based use-cases.

 By establishing a common language for peer trust assertions, CAIP-261 enables diverse ecosystems to interoperate with a shared understanding of trust, benefiting from each other and creating synergies that strengthen insights calculated from the web of trust.

 ## Specification